The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 ---
 Hello!
 In this guide, you'll find a series of details and optimizations for Endwalker Bard.

-This builds on the [Bard Basics Guide](/jobs/ranged/bard/basic-guide), and expects you to be familiar with Bard's skills, general priorities, opener, and song cycle.
+This builds on the [Bard Basic Guide](/jobs/ranged/bard/basic-guide), and expects you to be familiar with Bard's skills, general priorities, opener, and song cycle.

 Topics are ordered based on some mix of importance and flow.
 It's a little all over the place, but such is the nature of a kit like Bard's.